ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 [Prof. Spiropulu: “Perhaps it does not have to be either/or.”](https://twitter.com/tensornerdo/status/1513572421839642624)

-Quantum teleportation, according to 4D GEM EOS, can only be occurring exclusively on a quantum information basis.
-The first principle for which being the LHC is entirely energized by the 4D spacetime Einstein-Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.
+According to 4D GEM EOS the LHC null results and logic indicate quantum teleportation can only be occurring exclusively on a quantum information basis.
+The first principle for 4D GEM EOS being the LHC is entirely energized by the 4D spacetime Einstein-Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.

+4D GEM EOS furthermore is based on the conceptual underpinnings of MUH, however

 The present radical new idea computationally reproduces QED 0D→4D spatially-extended photon-electron soliton gauge group observables to all 31 & 34 decimal places for all wavelengths and energy levels [5] via Schwinger local field operator Dirac-Einstein-Maxwell gravitoelectromagnetic stress-energy momentum computationally dualistic energy/mass density pressure tensor field integrations.